 The skeleton of $(\Sigma,\lambda)$ is defined as the set of points that do not reach $\Sigma$ under the Liouville flow of $\lambda$ and is denoted $\skel(\Sigma,\lambda)$.
-It is an isotropic CW-complex, composed of the stable manifolds of the critical points of $\phi$. \end{definition} Since the skeleton of a polarization is isotropic, we can define an area morphism \fonction{\ca}{H_2(X,\skel(\Sigma,\lambda),\R))}{\R}{\alpha}{\int_\alpha \om,} where the integral is meant on any representative of the class $\alpha$ by a $2$-chain in $X$ with boundary in $\skel(\Sigma,\lambda)$. \begin{proposition} Let $(M,\om)$ be an integral symplectic manifold with a polarization $(\Sigma,\lambda)$ of degree $k$.
+It is an isotropic CW-complex, composed of the stable manifolds of the critical points of $\phi$. \end{definition} Since the skeleton of a polarization is isotropic, we can define an area morphism \fonction{\ca}{H_2(M,\skel(\Sigma,\lambda),\R))}{\R}{A}{[\om]\cdot A} \begin{proposition} Let $(M,\om)$ be an integral symplectic manifold with a polarization $(\Sigma,\lambda)$ of degree $k$.
 Then the image of the area morphism of $\skel(\Sigma,\lambda)$ lies in $\frac 1k\Z$. \end{proposition} {\it Proof:} The Liouville form $\lambda$ has residue $-\frac 1k$ along $\Sigma$, in the sense that its integral along a loop that turns once and positively around $\Sigma$ is very close to $-\frac 1k$ when this loop is $\cc^1$-close to a constant in $\Sigma$.
-This can be shown by considering any $2$-cycle $S$ in $\Sigma$, perturbing it to a $2$-cycle $\wdt S$ in $M$ that intersects $\Sigma$ transversally, and computing its area in two different ways, one using the Poincaré-Duality condition of $\Sigma$ and one by using Stokes theorem on the complement of very small discs around the intersections of $\wdt S$ with $\Sigma$ (see for instance \cite{opshtein3} for a complete proof).
+This can be shown by considering any $2$-cycle $S$ in $\Sigma$, perturbing it to a $2$-cycle $\wdt S$ in $M$ that intersects $\Sigma$ transversally, and computing its area in two different ways, one using the Poincaré-Duality condition of $\Sigma$ and one using Stokes theorem on the complement of very small discs around the intersections of $\wdt S$ with $\Sigma$ (see for instance \cite{opshtein3} for a complete proof).